mjnrock/fuzzyknights-boardgame/Manual/Normal Mode/Player Turns.md

 ## Settlement [ 🏰 - `🎲 Building-Dependent` ]

 *[Back to Top](#table-of-contents)*

+**Players cannot build additional `🏰 Settlements` at any point**

+It is only possible to control multiple `🏰 Settlements` by conquering other Players.
+If a Player successfully defeats an opponent in a battle for a `🏰 Settlement`, the winning Player takes full control of the `🏰 Settlement`.

 > `🏰 Settlement` is the **generic** term for each Player's "city".
 If the `🏰` icon precedes *other text* (e.g "`🏰 Estate`" means "`🏰 Settlement` at tier of `Estate`"), it is calling out *that* particular "Settlement Building Tier" for a specific reason--the same logic applies to `🛡️ Ramparts` (e.g. `🛡️ Pallisade`).